louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 - **Initiate**: Colchicine 0.5–1 mg daily with ULT start or dose escalation [^2f3fbfbd] [^d59375bb].
 - **Monitor**: Reassess at 3–6 months; continue if flares persist or serum urate is not at target [^d59375bb] [^10bfe735].
-- **Discontinue**: Stop when serum urate is< 6 mg/dL for≥ 6 months without flares and no tophi [^notfound].
+- **Discontinue**: Stop when serum urate is < 6 mg/dL for ≥ 6 months without flares and no tophi [^notfound].
 - **Adjust**: Modify ULT and reassess if flares recur or serum urate rises [^b2544b44] [^49c48f96].

 ---

 Colchicine prophylaxis is **time-limited to 3–6 months** with ULT, with continuation only if disease activity persists.
-Discontinuation is appropriate once serum urate is stably at target and there have been no flares for≥ 6 months, with ongoing ULT as the cornerstone of long-term control [^d59375bb] [^10bfe735] [^e3121626].
+Discontinuation is appropriate once serum urate is stably at target and there have been no flares for ≥ 6 months, with ongoing ULT as the cornerstone of long-term control [^d59375bb] [^10bfe735] [^e3121626].

 ---